StavrosOrf/EV2Gym/README.md

   - [x] Develop statistics that can average the performance of the algorithm for multiple evaluation scenarios
   - [ ] Then, enable dynamic prices,
   - [x] Then, enable dynamic EV spawn rate (works perfectly--tested for cs<4 )
-  - [ ] Then, enable different spawn rates in each test case (under testing now)
+  - [ ] Then, enable different spawn rates in each test case (under testing now, much harder to have very good solutions with DDPG)
   - [ ] Then, enable heterogeneous EVs and EV chargers
 - [ ] Apply DT transformer on simple cases
 - [ ] Create a business as usual baseline solution for comparison (check literature)

-- [ ] Check the vizualizations options of WandB

 #### General
 - [x] Implement results visualizer (potentiall using stacked plot charts maybe like in (https://ev.caltech.edu/assets/images/conventional_v_adaptive.svg))